 Because aneugens have carcinogenic and reproductive toxicity potential, spotting agents with these properties early during the development of new substances is of high importance.
-While its generally accepted that aneugens have thresholds (because it usually takes multiple hits to the cell spindle to result in non-disjunction), they can be potent substances and be challenging to risk assess.
+While it is generally accepted that aneugens have thresholds (because it usually takes multiple hits to the cell spindle to result in non-disjunction), they can be potent substances and be challenging to risk assess.

-The significance of aneugenicity depends on the industry sector
+The significance of aneugenicity depends on the industry sector.

 Predicting aneugenicity without animal models

 The in vitro test primarily used for detecting aneugenicity is the in vitro micronucleus assay.
 Micronuclei are formed from chromosomes or fragments of chromosomes that have not properly been incorporated into the nucleus during cell division.
-These whole chromosomes or fragments instead become membrane-bound and may remain within the daughter cells after the point of cytokinesis during cell division.
+These whole chromosomes or fragments become membrane-bound and may remain within the daughter cells after the point of cytokinesis during cell division.
 When visualised under a microscope, they appear as micronuclei adjacent to the main nucleus.
 A range of rodent and human cell lines, as well as primary cells, are accepted for use in the performance of this test.
-At Gentronix we conduct GLP OECD guideline 487 in vitro micronucleus studies in TK6 cells or human lymphocytes to meet our clients’ regulatory needs.
+At Gentronix, we conduct GLP OECD guideline 487 in vitro micronucleus studies in TK6 cells or human lymphocytes to meet our clients’ regulatory needs.

 Detection of an aneugenic mechanism is also possible in higher throughput screening formats.
-Tools such as MultiFlow™, which uses multiple endpoints to differentiate clastogens from aneugens, allow detection of genotoxicity and differentiation of mode of action (MoA) in the same test.
-By introducing a miniaturised 96-well format of the in vitro micronucleus assay, we can conduct studies in the same manner as a GLP OECD guideline study, but greatly saving on test item use.
+Tools such as MultiFlow™, which uses multiple endpoints to differentiate clastogens from aneugens, allow the detection of genotoxicity and differentiation of mode of action (MoA) in the same test.
+By introducing a miniaturised 96-well format of the in vitro micronucleus assay, we can conduct studies in the same manner as a GLP OECD guideline study but greatly save on test item use.
 This miniaturised assay is compatible with FISH staining, enabling aneugens to be differentiated from clastogens at the compound screening stage.
 Both of these services to establish MoA for clastogenic and aneugenic materials are offered by Gentronix.

 Some authors have published evidence that the L51 (mouse lymphoma assay) can detect aneugens as well as point mutations and clastogenicity, but it is generally not recommended for this purpose.
-Other commonly used genotoxicity assays such as the Ames or Comet assays will not detect aneugens, and this lack of mechanistic coverage should be considered when designing testing strategies.
+Other commonly used genotoxicity assays, such as the Ames or Comet assays, will not detect aneugens, and this lack of mechanistic coverage should be considered when designing testing strategies.

-Whilst not specifically detecting aneugens the GreenScreen HCTM and BlueScreen HC® GADD 45-alpha assays have been demonstrated to have very high sensitivity (i.e. high positive predictivity) for genotoxins, including aneugens, whilst having high specificity (high negative predictivity), and are excellent options for early-stage screening as they can be conducted with just 10 mg of test item.
-Being gene reporter assays, GreenScreen and BlueScreen measure the cell’s response to DNA damage, rather than mutation per se.
+Whilst not specifically detecting aneugens, the GreenScreen HCTM and BlueScreen HC® GADD 45-alpha assays have been demonstrated to have very high sensitivity (i.e. high positive predictivity) for genotoxins, including aneugens, whilst having high specificity (high negative predictivity), and are excellent options for early-stage screening as they can be conducted with just 10 mg of the test item.
+Being gene reporter assays, GreenScreen and BlueScreen measure the cell’s response to DNA damage rather than mutation per se.
 They provide a high-throughput screening option, which can be used as a triage tool, enabling follow-up in an in vitro micronucleus test with FISH for positive results suspected of being driven by an aneugenic mechanism.